-In the interest of fostering an open, diverse, inclusive and welcoming environment, we pledge to make participation in our project and our community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, gender identity and expression, level of experience, nationality, personal appearance, race, religion, or sexual identity and orientation.
+In the interest of fostering an open, diverse, inclusive and welcoming environment, we pledge to make participation in our project and our community a harassment-free experience for everyone, regardless of age, body size, disability, neurological diversity, ethnicity, gender identity and expression, level of experience, nationality, personal appearance, class, race, religion, or sexual identity and orientation.

 Examples of behavior that contributes to creating a positive environment include:

 * Being respectful of differing viewpoints and experiences.

 * Referring to people by their preferred pronouns and using gender-neutral pronouns when uncertain.